Home

 Research Area

-Our research focuses on the atomic-level design of metal-based nanocrystals and understanding of catalytic mechanisms for hydrogen-related electrocatalysis, including hydrogen oxidation in fuel cells, hydrogen generation in water electrolysis, and selective transformation of small molecules with water into value-added chemicals.
+Our research focuses on the atomic-level design of metal-based nanocrystals under electro-oxidation reaction conditions and understanding of catalytic mechanisms for anodic reactions in hydrogen-related electrocatalysis, especially for the oxygen evolution reaction in AEM water electrolysis.
 It is of significant importance to achieve and illuminate the promotion of rate-limited reaction steps over metal-based electrocatalysts.
-Challenges and complexities derive from the inherent multi-component aspects of anodic electrocatalysts, such as dynamic active sites, ambiguous reaction paths, and diversified interfacial microenvironments, etc. To this end, we are devoted to tackling these issues from material and mechanistic points of views at atomic scale.
+Challenges and complexities derive from the inherent multi-component aspects of anodic electrocatalysts under electro-oxidation reaction conditions, such as dynamic active sites, ambiguous reaction paths, and diversified interfacial microenvironments, etc. To this end, we are devoted to tackling these issues from material and mechanistic points of views at atomic scale.

 Research Directions

-Non-noble metal-based electrocatalysts for practical oxygen evolution reaction (OER) usually undergo ambiguous and restricted reaction paths with unsatisfied performance due to the dynamic coordination environments of active sites.
-Understanding and further regulating the coordination environments of metal active sites under catalytic OER condition is of significant importance to develop highly efficient and stable non-noble metal-based catalysts for practical water electrolysis.
+Non-noble metal-based electrocatalysts for practical oxygen evolution reaction (OER) usually undergo ambiguous and restricted reaction paths with unsatisfied performance due to the dynamic coordination environments of active sites under reaction conditions.
+Understanding and further regulating the dynamic coordination environments of metal active sites under electro-oxidation OER conditions is of significant importance to develop highly efficient and stable non-noble metal-based catalysts for practical anion-exchange-membrane water electrolysis.
 We focus on that issue and keep making progress.
 Recent papers are listed as follows:

 2. Localizing the long-range disorder of reconstructed cobalt oxyhydroxides for anion exchange membrane water electrolysis.
 Angew.
 Chem.
 Int.
 Ed.
 2025, 64, e202513592.